 Texas is big, really big.
-Sherman only wants to travel in daylight so it required two days to make it across the state.
+Sherman, our Cruise America RV, only wants to travel in daylight so it required two days to make it across the state.
 Our route took us south and westward away from San Angelo on Interstate 10 through some pretty barren countryside.
 This made for interesting views.
 We were able to see vast stretches of desert punctuated by a few oil rigs, and small herds of cattle.
 We went for miles without seeing a human soul except for those in passing vehicles.
 The scenery was fascinating in so many ways.

 Ultimately we turned north and west as we neared El Paso.
 I have never been to Mexico and was struck by the difference in the appearance of the structures on either side of the border as we drove beside the “wall”.
 The huge, modern buildings in El Paso were in sharp contrast to the small, well-worn homes that were etched into the hillsides of Juarez just several hundred yards away from us.

 Our destination on this leg of our RV road trip was White Sands Missile Range, NM.
 We ventured through Las Cruces then turned east over St. Augustine Pass through the Organ Mountains.
 It was hard to contain my excitement at this point.
 Prior to this trip, I had been in every state in the lower 48 except for three and New Mexico was one of those three.
 I had always pictured New Mexico in my mind as being beautiful, and this first glimpse did much to reinforce that image.
 The view to our front was stunning.
 The mountains were framed by a clear blue sky with the earth tones of the sand at the bottom of our view through Sherman’s windshield.
 I remember saying to myself “This is why I made this trip”.